ssire/case-tracker-manual/README.md

 # Case Tracker software documentation

-This is the documentation about the case tracker pilote application by Oppidoc

-The case tracker pilote is written and maintained by Stéphane Sire (<s.sire@oppidoc.fr>)
+This is the documentation about the case tracker pilote application by Oppidoc.
+It is maintained by Stéphane Sire (<s.sire@oppidoc.fr>).

 The case tracker pilote is a reference application which can be customized to create mutiple types of case management applications with user-driven and data-driven workflows :